Eulerian Spaces: The Eulerian Problem

 An old, well-known quest in graph theory is to find a natural generalisation for the concept of Eulerian walks to infinite graphs.
 An equally old problem in topology is to find a theory that allows additional control over space-filling curves from the circle in the form of \emph{strongly irreducible maps}.
 We show in this paper that these seemingly unrelated strands of research represent two sides of the same coin, and develop a general theory of Eulerian spaces that combines these combinatorial and topological research efforts into a single, unified framework.

 There are two main motivations for investigating generalised Eulerian spaces.
 First, the combinatorial one: recall that a finite multi-graph is \emph{Eulerian} if it admits a \emph{combinatorial Euler tour}, a closed walk that contains every edge of the graph precisely once.
-Euler showed, in what is commonly considered the first theorem of graph theory and foreshadowing topology, that a finite connected multi-graph is Eulerian if and only if every vertex has even degree.
+Euler showed, in what is commonly considered the first theorem of graph theory and foreshadowing topology, that a finite connected multi-graph is Eulerian if and only if {it is an \emph{even} graph, i.e.} every vertex has even degree.
 See \cite{graphhistory} for a historical account of Euler's work on this problem.
 An equivalent characterisation of connected Eulerian graphs, the importance of which was first realised by Nash-Williams \cite{NW}, is that every edge cut is even.
-An \emph{edge cut} of a graph $G = (V,E)$ is a set of edges $F\subseteq E$ crossing a bipartition $(A,V \setminus A)$ of the vertices $V$, in other words, the set of edges with one endvertex in $A$ and the other outside $A$.
+An \emph{edge cut} of a graph $G = (V,E)$ is the set of edges $F\subseteq E$ crossing a bipartition $(A,V \setminus A)$ of the vertices $V$, in other words, the set of all edges with one endvertex in $A$ and the other outside $A$.